openvinotoolkit/openvino_tensorflow/docker/README.md

 TF_VERSION: TensorFlow version to be used.
 Defaults to "v2.9.1"
 OPENVINO_VERSION: OpenVINO version to be used.
 Defaults to "2022.1.0"
-OVTF_BRANCH: OVTF branch to be used.
+OVTF_BRANCH: OpenVINO™ integration with TensorFlow branch to be used.
 Defaults to "releases/2.1.0"

 Build the docker image